erpnext/foundation/foundation/www/docs/user/manual/en/accounts/opening-accounts.md

 <!-- add-breadcrumbs -->
 # Updating Opening Balance in Accounts

 If you are a new company you can start using ERPNext accounting module by going to chart of accounts.
-However, if you are migrating from a legacy accounting system like Tally or a Fox Pro based software

-We recommend that you start using accounting in a new financial year, but you could start midway too.
+However, if you are migrating from a legacy accounting system like Tally or a Fox Pro based software we recommend that you start using accounting in a new financial year, but you could start midway too.
 To setup your accounts, you will need the following for the “day” you start using accounting in ERPNext:

 * Opening capital accounts - like your shareholder’s (or owner’) capital, loans, bank balances on that day.